emre570/cublade/README.md

 uv is recommended for installation, since it's faster than pip.

+First, create a virtual enviroment:

+`uv venv blade`

+Then, activate the enviroment:

+`source blade/bin/activate`

-You must install PyTorch on your own based on your CUDA version.
+Then, you must install PyTorch on your own based on your CUDA version:

 `uv pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu128`

+Then, install dependencies:

+`uv sync`

+Finally, install the package locally in your enviroment:

+`uv pip install -e . --no-build-isolation`

+You should be all done!

+## Usage

+You can find example usage scripts inside examples folder.